gdegiorgio/sons-of-the-docker/README.md

+> ⚠️ **DEPRECATION WARNING**: Starting from v0.8.0 the docker image name has been updated to giovannidegiorgio/sonsofthedocker instead of old giovannidegiorgio:sons-of-the-docker ⚠️
->⚠️ **Warning: Still Under Development** ⚠️
+>⚠️ **Still Under Development** ⚠️
-> 🗺️ On the Roadmap: Providing volumes for data persistence and external configs mapping.
+> 🗺️ On the Roadmap: Providing volumes for data persistence.
 Stay tuned for updates from the underworld!

 # Sons of the Forest - Dedicated Server with Docker :skull: